shirakaba/dubloon/docs/Troubleshooting.md

 ##### iOS

-If the iOS device is on the same LAN as a Mac and/or connected by cable to a Mac, I _think_ this works by magic, but don't really understand how.
+If the iOS device is on the same LAN as the Mac running the web app's dev server, then the WebView should connect as long as the dev server is bound to host `0.0.0.0`.
+See **"Error connecting to web app's dev server when running in debug mode"** for more details.

-Otherwise, follow the same instructions as Android below to set up networking over WAN.
+In future, we may support connecting over explicit WAN addresses (e.g. to an [ngrok](https://ngrok.com) or [Cloudflare Tunnel](https://developers.cloudflare.com/pages/how-to/preview-with-cloudflare-tunnel/) endpoint reverse-proxied from your local loopback) as an alternative approach.

 ##### Android

-The device will need to connect to a WAN address instead of local loopback.
-So:

-- The web app's dev server will have to bind to `0.0.0.0`.
-Alternatively, you could reverse-proxy your local loopback to a WAN address via something like [ngrok](https://ngrok.com) or [Cloudflare Tunnel](https://developers.cloudflare.com/pages/how-to/preview-with-cloudflare-tunnel/).
-- The Dubloon WebView will have to be configured to connect to that WAN address rather than local loopback.

-TODO: support and document this.
+Not yet supported.
+Work in progress!

 #### Virtual devices